 Recommendations for reporting on IDPs

 The below comes from the Journalists for Christ (JFC) International Outreach, Nigeria.
-The report accessible here https://cdn.agilitycms.com/wacc-global/Images/Articles/2019/08aug/MonitoringMediaReportageandPortrayalofIDPSin%20Africa.pdf
+Access the full report here https://cdn.agilitycms.com/wacc-global/Images/Articles/2019/08aug/MonitoringMediaReportageandPortrayalofIDPSin%20Africa.pdf

 1. The media, as an agent for setting the development agenda, should continue to highlight issues and bring to the fore concerns of persons affected by hostilities and conflicts, especially on the provision of welfare amenities, facilities and safe shelter.